AndreyShchagin/simp-csv-processor/README.md

 ## How does it work

 Parser uses Map to map users with the statistics.
-Map accumulates user information and once the size reaches the threshold which is equal to batch size - the report will be written to file.
+Map accumulates user information and once the size reaches the threshold which is equal to batch size - the report will be written to file and the map will be cleared (that's how there are no memory leaks).

 Fork-Join pool is used in order to calculate average